britzl/monarch/README.md

 ### monarch.back([data], [callback])
-Go back to a previous Monarch screen
+Go back to a previous Monarch screen.
+This operation will be added to the queue if Monarch is busy.

 **PARAMETERS**
 * ```data``` (table) - Optional data to associate with the screen you are going back to.
 Retrieve using ```monarch.data()```.
 * ```callback``` (function) - Optional function to call when the previous screen is visible.

-**RETURN**
-* ```success``` (boolean) - True if the process of going back to a previous screen was started successfully.
-False if already busy showing/hiding a screen.

 ### monarch.preload(screen_id, [callback])
 Preload a Monarch screen.
 This will load but not enable the screen.
 This is useful for content heavy screens that you wish to be able to show without having to wait for it load.
+This operation will be added to the queue if Monarch is busy.

 **PARAMETERS**
 * ```screen_id``` (string|hash) - Id of the screen to preload.